 Symptoms of Celiac Disease

-As we mentioned, there are many symptoms that come with celiac.
+As mentioned above, there are many symptoms that come with celiac.
 Common symptoms of celiac include:

 However, you don’t have to have visible or noticeable symptoms to have celiac.
 There is also what’s known as silent or asymptomatic celiac.
 This is when there is intestinal damage but no obvious outward symptoms to accompany it.

-Testing for celiac typically involves a blood test to screen for associated antibodies and then an upper endoscopy and biopsy of the small intestine to assess for damage.
-Diagnosis is then typically made based on if there is damage in the small intestine.
+Testing for celiac typically involves a blood test to screen for associated antibodies, along with an upper endoscopy and biopsy of the small intestine to assess for damage.
+Diagnosis is then typically made based on whether there’s notable damage in the small intestine.

 Both the blood test and the endoscopy/biopsy are only accurate if you are still eating gluten.
-This is why it is so important to get tested for celiac before going gluten-free.
+This is why it’s so important to get tested for celiac before going gluten-free.

 On some rare occasions, the blood test and the biopsy of the small intestine will result in inconclusive results.
 In this case, your doctor may request a genetic test to help them make a more accurate diagnosis.